 There are multiple, simple cafes along the route.
-I heard and saw no English at all on this walk, so a translation app, upcoming post or e-book is definitely helpful if you don’t speak French.
+I heard and saw no English at all on this walk, so a translation app, or e-book is definitely helpful if you don’t speak French.
 There are plenty of cafes along avenue Simon-Bolivar – both modern and more traditional, as well as a bakery that was doing enormous business.
 There is also a café and a more formal looking restaurant in the park itself.

 The closest Metro to get back to your hotel is on rue Bolzaris.